charlesfrye/charlesfrye.github.io/_posts/2016-03-29-info-theory-surprise-entropy.md

 This game setup raises a number of questions: what is the optimal strategy for winning the surprise game?
 How do we allocate our surprise tokens to match our knowledge?
-Can this be extended to cases where there's more information at stake, like the strength of the defense Curry is facing?
+Can this be extended to cases where there's more information available, like the strength of the defense Curry is facing?

 ## Surprise and Probability

 Before we can go any further, we need to quantify the relationship between *surprise* and *probability*.
+Our intuition tells us that
-Surprise has some sort of inverse relationship with probability: the victory of a team down by two touchdowns is *more surprising* than the victory of a team down by a field goal, and it is also *less probable*.
+surprise has some sort of inverse relationship with probability: the victory of a team down by two touchdowns is *more surprising* than the victory of a team down by a field goal, and it is also *less probable*.